 The Adjutant General's Corps (AGC) is one of the largest Corps in the British Army and provides support in the form of Military Personnel Administrators, Military Police, Military Provost Staff, Military Provost Guard Service, Educational and Training Services and Army Legal Services.

 The Provost Branch of the Adjutant General's Corps includes 3 distinct organisations, the Royal Military Police, the Military Provost Staff and the Military Provost Guard Service.
 Each organisation has its own cap badge, history, identity and specific roles and responsibilities.

 The Royal Military Police (RMP) are the Army's specialists in Investigations and Policing and are responsible for policing the military community.
 The Military Provost Staff are the Army's specialists in Custody and Detention, providing advice inspection and surety.
 The Military Provost Guard Service (MPGS) provides trained professional soldiers to meet Defence armed security requirements.

 Army Legal Services is a branch of the Adjutant General's Corps.
-It is comprised of professionally qualified solicitors, barristers or Scottish advocates.
+It is comprised of professionally qualified solicitors, barristers and Scottish advocates.
 The role of ALS is the provision of legal support to the Army.

 The Staff and Personnel Support (SPS) Branch is a large part of the Adjutant General’s Corps.
 SPS personnel are soldiers first and serve alongside and administer every Unit in the British Army, Regular and Reserve.